HenryGP/om_ansible/README.md

    - Password: Password1!
 - S3 minio UI: http://192.168.1.103:9000
    - Credentials will be provided by Ansible when provisioning.

+## Local and internet mode <a name="provisioningmodes"></a>

+When provisioning the Ops Manager server, Ansible by default will proceed to download the required _rpm_ package from the URL specified in the `om_download_url` parameter under the _vars_ directory.
+If you have already downloaded a package, you can modify the _vars/om-install-vars.yaml_ and set the `local_mode` variable to `true`.
+Additionally, rename the downloaded package to _mongodb-mms.rpm_ and place it in the _files_ directory.

 ## Infrastructure <a name="infrastructure"></a>